 So You Want to Become an Artist?
 Painting is not just mixing colors, it is a combination of your drawing skills, combined with mixing, plus learning how to compose, and capture the subject.
 1. Two Dimensions The first concept you must realize, and you found this when you were drawing, that you are attempting to translate and put a three dimensional subject, like a tree for instance (which has height, width and depth) onto on onto a a two-dimensional surface (paper, canvas, etc. which has height and width only).
 Your painting surface is flat!
+Simply put, the challenge is to use techniques of perspective, foreshortening and more to emulate what you see in reality.
 What are these things of perspective, foreshortening and more?
 2. Art is a solo show and endeavor.
 Instructors are the ones who can really tell you what is good or needs correcting in your work.
 3. 4.
 5. 6.